 Eponymously named after the enigmatic Sanjuro, this sequel to Yojimbo follows the jaded character as he helps a young and naïve band of renegade samurai defeat forces of evil.

-Noticing their inexperience, Sanjuro educates them on the worldly politics that govern the clan they're part of.
+Noticing their inexperience, Sanjuro (played by Toshirō Mifune, who reprised his role from Yojimbo) educates them on the worldly politics that govern the clan they're part of.

 Sanjuro improves upon its predecessor as it drips with suspense while mixing in darkly comic moments.
 There's heaps of action as well, with Sanjuro displaying his competence with a sword several times.

-Years later, Sergio Leone took notice and based the first two films of his Man With No Name Trilogy on Yojimbo and Sanjuro.
+Years later, Sergio Leone took notice and based the first two films of his Man With No Name Trilogy on Yojimbo and Sanjuro, resulting in A Fistful of Dollars (1964) and For a Few Dollars More (1965), respectively.

 2. Harakiri (1962)

-Tsugumo Hanshiro (Tatsuya Nakadai) is an aged samurai who's well past his prime.
-He approaches the feudal lord who governs his district and he asks for a place where he can commit suicide.
-Intrigued yet?
+Tsugumo Hanshiro (played by Tatsuya Nakadai) is an aged samurai who's well past his prime, so he approaches his district's feudal lord and asks for a place where he can commit honorable suicide.

 Directed by legendary filmmaker Masaki Kobayashi, Harakiri is one of the most interesting and thought-provoking films ever made.
-In case you needed more convincing, this film is ranked as the fourth best film of all time on Letterbox's list of Top 250 movies!
+In case you needed more convincing, this film is ranked as the number one best film of all time on Letterboxd's Top 250 narrative movies!

 In fact, it would easily be the very best film to top our list of best samurai movies if it weren't for one particularly influential film...